chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/about.md

 My primary research interest lies in various strands of structuralism, e.g., structuralism in philosophy of mathematics and structural realism in philosophy of science.
 As a dissertation project, I study the prospect of category theory as a foundation of mathematics against the backdrop of structuralism.
 I also have interests in metaphysics of science, philosophy of logic, applied ethics, etc

 Before coming to UC Davis, I attended [Seoul National University](https://en.snu.ac.kr/), where I received my BA and MA in philosophy.
-I also minored in brain-mind-behavior, computer science and engineering, and linguistics as an undergraduate.

 I like cats, but since I have been diagnosed with a cat allergy as a kid, I have never been able to live with them.
 (I see the silver lining after my recent, successful, cat-sitting experience.)
 For now, I am happy with [r/cats](https://www.reddit.com/r/cats/).